amckenna41/DCBLSTM_PSP/README.md

 Issues
 ------
 Any issues, errors or bugs can be raised via the [Issues](https://github.com/amckenna41/DCBLSTM_PSP/issues) tab in the repository.
-Many of the existing issues in the tab are self-raised to keep a record of different bugs and problems that I came across during development so as to maintain a log of common problems that I can reference back to in future projects.

 Contact
 -------